pitivi/pitivi/docs/HACKING.md

 $ git clone https://gitlab.gnome.org/GNOME/pitivi.git
 ```

-Whenever you want to hack on Pitivi, enter the development environment:
+Whenever you want to hack on Pitivi, start a new terminal and enter the
+development environment:

 ```
 $ cd pitivi-dev/pitivi && source bin/pitivi-env
 -> Setting up the prefix for the sandbox...